letmebefree/zonetradingmanual/zone-display-filters.md

 You will notice that the zone identifier displayed does not include the time frame, but this is required when setting up the parameter.

+**Maximum zone depth in pips:**

+If the distance between the zone entry and stop level is greater than the parameter value supplied, the zone will be made inactive.
+It is preferable to trade zones with a smaller distance as these typically provider higher Reward to Risk potential and also allow larger positions sizes and therefore bigger potential profits without increasing overall risk exposure.

+**Minimum zone depth in pips:**

+If the distance between the zone entry and stop level is less than the parameter value supplied, the zone will be made inactive.
+If a zone is too narrow, there is unlikely to be any additional orders from smaller time frame zones inside and its strength will therefore be diminished.